 Screening portfolios against a 2-degree transition pathway and exposure to climate risk

-Adherence to international best practices in managing environmental and social risk and performance in lending and investments
+Understanding best practices in managing environmental and social risk and performance in lending and investments

-IFC has been piloting successful green finance models in China, Ukraine, and some parts of Latin America.
+IFC has been piloting successful green finance models in Asia, Ukraine, and some parts of Latin America.
 Leveraging IFC's expertise, the Alliance aims to inspire more financial institutions globally to explore differentiated and distinctive green development paths that meet a robust and credible standard.
 If successful, this will reshape the green finance market globally and mobilize more resources in climate-related industries to reduce GHG emissions.